 You won’t have any out-of-pocket expenses when working with Horwitz, Horwitz & Associates.
 We’ll only be paid if we’re able to reach a successful outcome in your case.

-Our Aurora medical malpractice lawyers are here to help
+An Aurora medical malpractice lawyer is here to help

 If you’ve been injured due to medical malpractice, get in touch with a Horwitz, Horwitz & Associates Aurora medical malpractice lawyer by contacting us online or calling (800) 985-1819 for a free consultation.